rosemary-liang/BobaFinder/README.md

  - **FavoritesListVC** is a table view of all of the users favorites stored in `UserDefaults` using the `PersistenceManager`.
 Both the corresponding `UITableViewDataSource` and `UITableViewDelegate` are included as extensions to the `FavoritesListVC`.
       - `FavoritesListVC` calls `getFavorites()`, which consists of an call to `PersistenceManager` `retrieveFavorites()` function and returns an array of Favorites (`[Place]`)
-          - `Place` data model is a struct that was generated using quicktype.io based on the sample response received back from a Foursquare Places API call to the Place Search endpoint.

       - The data source is configured to dequeue resusable `FavoriteCell`s and set the cell's place variable with the appropriate `favorite`.
       - **FavoriteCell** is a table view cell consisting of an image view (`BFImageView`) and a label
           - **BFImageView** method of `getPhotoURLAndSetImage()` is called to set the image for the cell with the corresponding place.
 Either the network call's response or placeholder image is used.
-      - The table view's delegate and data source is set to self.
-When a table view item is selected, the related `PlaceInfoVC` is pushed onto the stack, and the `place` variable is passed to the PlaceInfoVC.
+      - When a table view item is selected, the related `PlaceInfoVC` is pushed onto the stack, and the `place` variable is passed to the PlaceInfoVC.
       - When a user swipes left on a table view item, the user can delete the row and remove the item from the favorites array.
-The `PersistenceManger` `updateWith()` function with case `remove` is called to remove it from both the local favorites array in the `FavoritesListVC` and in the `UserDefaults` favorites.
-Once the update is completed, `getFavorites()` is called again to refresh the `FavoritesListVC`.
+The `PersistenceManger` `updateWith()` function with case `remove` is called to handle this deletion.

 ### Data Models
-- All data models are a struct that was generated using quicktype.io based on the sample response received back from a Foursquare Places API call
+- All data models are structs generated using quicktype.io based on the sample response received from a Foursquare Places API call
 - `Place` data model is from the Place Search endpoint
 - `Tip` data model is from the Get Place Tips endpoint
 - `Photo` data model is from the Get Place Photos endpoint